GSA/idmanagement.gov/_implement/account-linking.md

 - **Type:** DWORD
 - **Data (Value):** 00000000

-This setting tells your network domain _I don't always want to use the Subject Alternate Name values for my user certificates._  More information on the setting is available [here.](https://technet.microsoft.com/en-us/library/ff520074(WS.10).aspx){:target="_blank"}{:rel="noopener noreferrer"}
+This setting tells your network domain _I don't always want to use the Subject Alternate Name values for my user certificates._  More information on the setting is available [here.](https://technet.microsoft.com/en-us/library/ff520074(WS.10).aspx){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}

 It's possible to revert to UPN account linking by removing the registry setting above.